Wrong timing to demand accontability from Fab Que over Ovaioza

 Here is why;

-The same Police that not only arrested Ovaioza but have continued to use different court orders to keep her detained for over a month now despite her health challenge and pregnancy-related issues.
-The same Police that has recovered most of the assets Ovaoiza acquired with the partner’s fund.
-And most IMPORTANTLY, the same Police the partners are relying on to prosecute Ovaoiza under the new law that has provision for restitution for victims of fraud which is the only way partners stand a chance of getting back part of their capital.
+The same police that not only arrested Ovaioza but has continued to use different court orders to keep her detained for over a month now despite her health challenge and pregnancy-related issues.
+The same police that has recovered most of the assets Ovaoiza acquired with the partner’s fund.
+And most IMPORTANTLY, the same Police the partners are relying on to prosecute Ovaoiza under the new law that has provision for restitution for victims of fraud, which is the only way partners stand a chance of getting back part of their capital.

 THIS IS THE SUREST AND FASTEST WAY OF HELPING OVAIOZA GO SCOT-FREE.